 The 3 parts are;

 - Part 1.
 Why do I need to improve my website speed?
+This article.

 - Part 2.
-How do I improve my website speed? – Coming 24.01.20
+How do I improve my website speed? – Coming November

 - Part 3.
 Case study.
-A live example of a site from snail to cheetah – Coming 31.01.20.
+A live example of a site from snail to cheetah – Coming December

 Improve website speed.
-Part 1 – Why do it?
+Part 1, why do it?